normanjoyner/kubectl-cssh/README.md

 A kubectl plugin to SSH into Kubernetes nodes within separate tmux panes

 ### Installation
-Add `kubectl-ssh` to your `$PATH`.
+Add `kubectl-cssh` to your `$PATH`.
 For more information about how plugins are loaded, please see the [official documentation](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
 ```
-git clone git@github.com:containership/kubectl-ssh.git ~/.kube/plugins/kubectl-ssh
+git clone git@github.com:containership/kubectl-cssh.git ~/.kube/plugins/kubectl-cssh
 ```

 ### Usage
 ```
- > kubectl ssh --help
+ > kubectl cssh --help
 Allows users to SSH into Kubernetes nodes by opening a new tmux pane for each matching node

 Options: